 Does it make it any easier?
-I think’ Yes’ and ‘No.’Yes, because we know it’s what we have to deal with and no because there’s a side to us that doesn’t want to and because we feel we’re missing out.
-There was for me anyway.
+I think’ yes’ and ‘no.’Yes, because we know it’s what we have to deal with and no because there’s a side to us that doesn’t want to and because we want to be the same.
 I always felt different for all the wrong reasons.

-I can see now that my family subconsciously homed in on all my problems, but consciously chose to ignore them; although my anger being what it was, made it difficult for them to ignore my problems completely.
-I should have had therapy to help me cope.
-If I had I wouldn’t have had to do as much work on myself, as an adult.
+I can see now that my family honed in on all my problems and chose to ignore them, although my anger being what it was, made it difficult for them to ignore my problems completely.
+I should have gone into counselling to help me cope.
+It’s not right that I was left to cope alone.

 I believe I was the catalyst of all they felt back then.
 I am sure they would still have other things to deal with, but my problems wouldn’t have been the focus and the attention for everyone.